 - We do not have the moons separated.
 Try to draw a sine curve estimating each moon.
 Think about how you can tell which moon is which from one time to the next.
 Once you have done so for all four moons, answer question 4 in the answer packet. - Each of your distances is in pixels.
 We must convert from pixels to a more useful measurement of distance.
 Using one distance data point from your measurements, show an example of your conversion in question 5 in your answer packet.
 We measured Jupiter's diameter in pixels at the start of class.
-Its actual diameter is 142,000 km, and 1 AU = 1.5 x 10 km.
+Its actual diameter is 142,000 km, and 1 AU = 1.5 x 108 km.

 In the next several steps, you will enter your measurements into the tables in the answer packet.
-The computer does the first step of unit conversion for you, and your distances on the graph are in kilometers.

-- Estimate a in kilometers and P in hours for each moon from your graph.
+- Estimate a in pixels and P in hours for each moon from your graph.
 Note: In order of distance from Jupiter, the moons are: Io (closest), Europa, Ganymede, and Callisto.
 Write this data in Table 2. - Convert a to AU and P to years and write these in Table 3.

 We're now ready to measure the mass of Jupiter!
-To do this we are going to use Kepler's $3^{rd}$ Law:
+To do this we are going to use Kepler's 3rd Law: